flowjs/flow.js/README.md

 * `successStatuses` Response is success if response status is in this list (Default: `[200,201, 202]`)
 * `permanentErrors` Response fails if response status is in this list (Default: `[404, 415, 500, 501]`)
-* `getFolderPathsInfo` function to get all files paths's info.
-It will be passed a paths array, a FlowFolder object and a callback function.And the callback function should be passed an Object(`{"a/": entryId or some other things, "a/c/": entryId or some other things}`) as parameter.
+* `getFolderPathsInfo` function to get all files paths info.
+It will be passed a paths(string) array, a FlowFolder object and a callback function.And the callback function should be passed an Object(`{"a/": entryId or some other things, "a/c/": entryId or some other things}`) as parameter.

 #### Properties